whatrocks/rolling-stove/README.md

 I did not have time to research the Haversine equation as much as I would like, so I elected to use a popular npm package.
 This would be something we'd want to understand deeply with more time.

+### Testing, PRs, etc

+There are a number of developer workflows and testing patterns that would be essential to add to improve productivity and maintainability of our app.
+While testing was introduced to this repo, coverage is still low.

 ## Productionization

 Given its current read-only, low-volume usage pattern, it would be possible to deploy this toy application to a cloud service with a few essential improvements, including: